Belleville, Illinois Divorce Lawyers in St. Clair County Representing Individuals in the Area

 - The parties have disclosed to each other all assets and their tax returns for all years of marriage

 - The parties have executed a written agreement dividing all assets in excess of $100 in value and allocated responsibility for all debts and liabilities between the parties

 Spousal Maintenance in St. Clair County

 In years past in the State of Illinois judges were given a lot of power in determining the amount and duration of maintenance awarded in divorce cases.
-And now as of January, 2018 there are new guidelines in place which use a formula to calculate the amount of maintenance awarded as well as the duration of the payments.
+And now as of January 2018, there are new guidelines in place that use a formula to calculate the amount of maintenance awarded as well as the duration of the payments.

 The Formula to Estimate The Length of Divorce Maintenance/Spousal Support Award in Your Case is:

 - (Marriage 0-5 years) x (20%)

 - (Marriage 5-6 years) x (24%)

 - (Marriage 8-9 years) x (36%)

 - (Marriage 13-14 years) x (56%)